Ullaakut/RTSPAllTheThings/README.md

       [-i input]
 ```

-To have GStreamer debug while using the binary, simply run `export GST_DEBUG=your_debug_level` before using ces.
+To have GStreamer debug while using the binary, simply run `export GST_DEBUG=your_debug_level` before using RTSP All The Things.

 All of these environment variables and command line arguments override the default parameters:
 * `RTSP_ADDRESS` | `-l`: